dustinwloring1988/learn-nanochat/readme.md

 * Understand why we don't do grad clipping in midtraining, or why we need to do it in base training

 * Understand why we don't evalute CORE metrics or sample every so often during mid training

+* Re-implement or at least look closely at execution.py and humaneval.py

 #### Completed